51st-Vfw/DCSWaypointEditor/documentation/Avionics_Setup.md

 The initial state of the Viper in DCS when the jet is either powered up from a cold start or running following a hot start should match these requirements.

+When specifying the CMDS programs, DCSWE provides an option to "only set CMDS program parameters when they differ from the default parameters".
+This reduces the setup time by reducing button presses; however, in this mode DCSWE is less able to handle deviations from the default setups.

+## Bullseye Setup

+The avionics setup can specify either "ownship bullseye" or "steering cue" modes for the FCR and HSD MFD formats.

+## JHMCS Setup

+The avionics setup can specify JHMCS setup parameters including blanking, RWR display, and declutter level.